rsksmart/devportal-1.0/rif/identity/data-vault/architecture/client.md

 - Manage authentication according to the [DID Auth protocol](../../../rlogin/implementation/express-did-auth)
 - CRUD operations over the RIF Data Vault
 - Stores the authentication credentials in the given storage
+- Encrypts/decrypts data prior to save/return using the user wallet provider

 ### Usage